-i think i should have known the answer to this a long time ago, but please, don’t judge. :)posted over 5 years ago
+i think i should have known the answer to this a long time ago, but please, don’t judge. :)posted almost 6 years ago

 well i know from working at DIESEL that quality does play an important issue.
 DIESEL was one of the first companies, if not THE 1st to apply italian tailoring and craftsmanship to denim.

 all fits are extensively reseached and are all double seam stitched for durability.